Going to school in a red zone during a pandemic means lots of rules: masks, bubbles, distancing… Here is what you need

 Stable bubbles everywhere, at all times

 All schools in red zones must continue applying the single bubble system.
 This means students cannot participate in extracurriculars, inter-school activities, or school outings.

 Special concentrations and pedagogical programs (i.e. arts programs and sports programs) must also use a single bubble system.
-Activities with multiple bubbles are allowed if two meters are maintained between the bubbles and public health rules (hand washing, coughing into elbow, etc.) are followed.
+Activities with multiple bubbles are allowed if two metres are maintained between the bubbles and public health rules (hand washing, coughing into elbow, etc.) are followed.